binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 &nbsp;

 I think the following may have suffered from the redirect problem also.
-Since then I found a [few changes](http://seclists.org/nmap-dev/2014/q3/479) to this script which may have fixed it although I have not re-tested.
+Since then I found a [few changes](http://seclists.org/nmap-dev/2014/q3/479) to this script which may have fixed it, although I have not re-tested.
 The following command just took too long to complete.
 It may have got confused with the redirect.
 I am not sure.

 {linenos=off, lang=bash}
-    nmap 192.168.90.60 -p80 --script=http-form-brute --script-args 'path="/dvwa/login.php", method="post", hostname="192.168.90.60", onfailure="login.php", passvar=admin, uservar=admin' -vvv -d
+    nmap 192.168.90.60 -p80 --script=http-form-brute --script-args \
+    'path="/dvwa/login.php", \
+    method="post", \
+    hostname="192.168.90.60", \
+    onfailure="login.php", \
+    passvar=admin, \
+    uservar=admin' -vvv -d

-I address the compromise of password hashes in the Web Applications chapter under "Management of Application Secrets"
+I address the compromise of password hashes in the Web Applications chapter under [Management of Application Secrets](#web-applications-identify-risks-management-of-application-secrets-cracking).

 ### Phone Calls {#people-identify-risks-phone-calls}
 ![](images/ThreatTags/average-common-average-severe.png)